 Google Drive is a very useful app that rarely experiences any significant errors or other issues.
 Even if you are having any difficulties with it, resolving the problem would typically take nothing more than a restart of the app or of your Mac.
 Still, if you are having any issues with Google Drive on your Mac, be sure to read the following lines to learn how to take care of them.

-Why is Google Drive not opening?
+Google Drive not Working on Mac

 If you haven’t worked with this app before, opening Google Drive can be a bit confusing at first because double-clicking its icon in the Application folder or clicking its icon in the Dock will open the app, but won’t automatically show you the Google Drive interface on your screen.
 To see the Google Drive app interface, you need to click the app’s icon that should appear in the menu bar at the top.
 From there, you can click the Settings menu, go to Preferences, and make changes to the way Google Drive functions on your Mac.

-If you already knew this and the problem you are facing is that Google Drive won’t start on your Mac, or it won’t let you access the files you’ve stored on it through Finder, then you may need to reinstall the app or perform any of the other fix methods we will show you in a bit.
+If you already knew this and the problem you are facing is that Google Drive won’t start on your Mac, or it won’t let you access the files you’ve stored in it through Finder, then you may need to reinstall the app or perform any of the other fix methods we will show you in a bit.

 Google Drive not working on Mac Fix